Radicalware/Haste/README.md

 $> alsr
 used to alert you to your ASLR configuration and allows you to easily change it when need be.

-## Windows

-$> ff.ps1 = Find File
-Used to scan for a filename from your current dir similar to "find ./ -name 'argv[1]'"